Is Mobile Banking Safe?

 At its simplest, mobile banking consists of financial transactions made through the use of a mobile device, such as a cell phone or tablet.
 Transactions range from simple ones, like signing up to have your bank send you informational text messages, to the more complex, such as paying bills, sending money to other people, receiving funds, and others.

 Not all internet-based banking transactions are mobile ones.
 The difference between mobile banking and online banking is that mobile banking is a form of online banking — however, it’s not the only type.
 You could, for example, conduct financial transactions on your home computer as well.
-That would be known as online banking.
-(So, to be precise about semantics, if you are wondering, “How safe is online banking on a mobile phone?” your question is really “How safe is mobile banking on your mobile phone?”)
+That would be known as online banking, which has become quite popular — 74% of people in SoFi’s survey use online banking at least several times a week.

-That said, know that typically both forms of digital financial management employ state-of-the-art security protocols.
+Whether conducting transactions via an app on your phone or web page on your laptop, it’s important to know that typically both forms of digital financial management employ state-of-the-art security protocols.
 Online and mobile banking should keep you well protected (as is true for mobile payment apps).
-For instance, they use encryption to protect sensitive data, regular software updates, biometric authentication (especially true for mobile banking), and other security measures.
+For instance, they use encryption to protect sensitive data, make regular software updates, and may offer biometric authentication (especially true for mobile banking), among other security measures.

 Mobile Banking Risks To Be Aware Of

-Mobile banking is simple and convenient, but don’t overlook the risks.
-Here are some of the top issues that could occur.
+Mobile banking is typically simple, convenient, and safe, but it’s important to consider potential issues, as well..
 Being aware of them is often the first step in avoiding them.

 Your Device Could Be Stolen